 There is an occasion where I crave an all natural beef hot dog.
 Truth be told, it is not often but when I want one, I want one.

 And since July is National Hot Dog Month, it is fitting that I have been getting the itch for a hot dog.

-But I didn’t want a normal hot dog piled high with slaw and mustard (my typical favorite way to eat a dog), I wanted to try something new.
+But I didn’t want a normal hot dog piled high with slaw and mustard (my typical favorite way to eat a dog), I wanted to try making a homemade pretzel dog.

 Cheesy Pretzel Dog

-This hot dog creation turned into a fun cooking project for my kids.
-They helped me make the pretzel dough, roll the pretzels around the dogs and of course they enjoyed eating them 🙂
+Pretzel wrapped hot dogs are a great cooking project to involve your children in.
+My kids helped me make the pretzel dough, roll the pretzels around the dogs and of course they enjoyed eating them 🙂

-After the dough rose, we divided it into 8 equal balls and rolled the dough out to about an 8 inch oval to fit the hot dog and cheese slice in the dough.
+After the dough rose, divide into 8 equal balls and roll the dough out to about an 8 inch oval to fit the hot dog and cheese slice in the dough.